flyteorg/flyte/rsts/contributor/components/admin_service.rst

 +++++++++++++++++++++++++++++++++++++++++
 A `named entity <https://github.com/lyft/flyteidl/blob/c12816cf3f0bde54a67fa77e71c0158a64151ea3/protos/flyteidl/admin/common.proto#L45>`_ includes metadata for one of the above entities
 (workflow, task or launch plan) across versions.
 A named entity includes a resource type (workflow, task or launch plan) and an
-`identifier <https://github.com/lyft/flyteidl/blob/c12816cf3f0bde54a67fa77e71c0158a64151ea3/protos/flyteidl/admin/common.proto#L12>`_ which is composed of project, domain and name.
+`id <https://github.com/lyft/flyteidl/blob/c12816cf3f0bde54a67fa77e71c0158a64151ea3/protos/flyteidl/admin/common.proto#L12>`_ which is composed of project, domain and name.
 A named entity also includes metadata, which are mutable attributes about the referenced entity.

 This metadata includes:

 - Description: a human readable description for the Named Entity collection
 - State (workflows only): this determines whether the workflow is shown on the overview list of workflows scoped by project and domain

 Permitted operations:

 - Create
 - Update
 - Get